Profile

 Most recently, he is the author of Extraordinary Comebacks: 201 Inspiring Stories of Courage, Triumph, and Success, published by Sourcebooks, Naperville, Illinois (2007).
 Since its launch, it has consistently appeared in Amazon's Top 100 Motivation titles.
 Media coverage included Fox Chicago television, Chicago Tribune, and some 20 radio syndications and stations across the U.S.

-He has directed marketing and public relations activities for a varied group of clients at Sarkett & Associates, Inc. since January 1, 1979.
+He directed marketing and public relations activities for a varied group of clients at Sarkett & Associates, Inc. starting January 1, 1979.
 Past major clients have included Eli Lilly, National Association of Realtors, American Bankers Association, Ford corporate, tractors and truck division, Steiger Tractor, and the Animal Health Institute.

-Since August, 1995, he has devoted the lion's share of his professional activity to the development and marketing of Option WizardŽ Scan.
-This innovative financial software has partisans around the world, and has earned mention in publications such as Barrons, Stocks and Commodities, Futures, and Active Trader.
+Starting August, 1995, he turned his attention to the development and marketing of Option Wizard® Scan.
+This innovative financial software attracted clients from around the world, and earned mention in publications such as Barrons, Stocks and Commodities, Futures, and Active Trader.
+In 2011, he introduced an innovative version that predicts stock and index movement based on statistical volatility: Option Wizard® Simplified Options Strategy (SOS) Backtester.
+More on this at http://option-wizard.com.

 Before founding Sarkett & Associates, Inc., he was a vice president of a small advertising and public relations agency in Chicago, the John Volk Company (1976-1978), where, tongue-in-cheek, he developed the world's first "do-it-yourself news conference", mentioned on the CBS radio network, and received national marketing awards.